pauledwardtang/Popular-Movies/README.md

 Implementation
 ----
 ### Main
 A RecyclerView with a GridLayoutManager is used to display images fetched from TheMovieDb API.
-Network calls are made in a background thread.
-A spinner is used in the toolbar to load movies either by popularity or top rated.
+Network calls are made in a background thread using RetroFit.
+A bottom navigation view is used to load movies by popularity, rating, or by favorite (from a Room database).

 ### Movie Details
 Tapping a grid icon will load a details screen.
 The layout is implemented using a ConstraintLayout.
 A loading indicator is shown while Picasso loads an appropriately sized poster image.
+Trailers and reviews are loaded for the video as well.
+Tapping on the play icon of one of the trailers will load YouTube (if available) or a web browser.

 Build
 -----